ENSpunks/Causal-Relativity-Public-/README.md

 ### **Causal Relativity Equations**

-The **Causal Relativity** framework is developed on the theory that all frames are relative to not just other frsmes but relative to themselves in space. **Causal Relativity Equations** are equations derived by modifying existing equations to be time independent.
+The **Causal Relativity** framework is developed on the theory that all frames are relative, not just other frames, but relative to themselves independent of time.

-Start with an n=1 universe, the assumption is the n=1 mass is at rest without any forces acting on it relative to all inertial frames and its own frame.
-That this mass flows through a temporal dimension but not in space relative to itself.
+Start with an n=1 universe, the relativistic assumption is that the mass is at rest without any forces acting on therefore at rest relative to all inertial frames and its own frame.
+That the mass flows through a temporal dimension but does not move in n=1 space relative to itself.

-**Causal Relativity** challenges this assumption on the proposition that no mass is ever at rest or inertial relative to itself.
+**Causal Geometry** challenges this assumption on the proposition that no mass is ever at rest or inertial relative to itself.

 Here's how this scenario could play out in an n=1 universe, considering both the effects of general relativity and quantum mechanics: